Ghilth/Ghilth.github.io/README.md

 ### Tekbot Robotic Challenge
 An autonomous robot built for waste sorting, placed third in the Tekbot Robotic Challenge at Sèmè City Open Park, Benin.
 [Visit here](https://www.youtube.com/watch?v=WWP9Oqf3x8o)

-### Bible Bot
-A chatbot that answers Bible-related questions.
-[Try it here](https://ghilth-bible-bot-app-6lzncf.streamlit.app/).

-### Mini Photoshop
-A pretty web app that helps you to make some manipulations on images by using its filters.[Try it here](https://huggingface.co/spaces/Ghilth/mini-photoshop).